 This recipe perfectly replicates red rice recipes that you find in American restaurants.
 It’s name of “Spanish Rice” is quite the misnomer as it is not authentic to Spain.
 Nonetheless, it is what a lot of American kids, myself included, grew up as knowing as Spanish Rice.
 For an authentic recipe, please check out this Spanish Chicken and Rice with Chorizo.

 Spanish Rice Ingredients

 This simple homemade Spanish rice comes together with ingredients that are easy to keep on hand in your pantry.
+It goes goes great next to tacos or fajitas.
 As always, see the recipe card at the bottom of this post for the ingredient amounts.

 - Long Grain Rice

 - Yellow Onion

 - Chili Powder